bmuller/txyam/README.markdown

 # txyam: Yet Another Memcached (YAM) client for Twisted
-This project is specifically designed for asynchronous [Python Twisted](http://twistedmatrix.com) code to interact with multiple (memcached)[http://memcached.org/]) servers.
-A number of other libraries exist, but none of them did all of hte following:
+This project is specifically designed for asynchronous [Python Twisted](http://twistedmatrix.com) code to interact with multiple [memcached](http://memcached.org) servers.
+A number of other libraries exist, but none of them supported all of the following:

  1. A reconnecting client: if a connection is closed the client should keep trying to reconnect
  1. Partitioning: You should be able to use as many memached servers as you'd like and partition the keys between them